Harpenen/harpenen.github.io/README.md

 # harpssb.github.io
-# This is a test website I quickly set up using mozzila's tutorial
+# This is a test website I use to practice html and css, following mozilla's tutorials.